nemosminer/NemosMiner/OptionalMiners/Readme.txt

 Readme for Optional Miners

 The miner.ps1 files in this folder can be used with NemosMiner.
-However, they are not included by default in the miner folder for a variety of reasons.
+However, they are not included by default in the miners folder for a variety of reasons.

 These might not have been fully tested.
 Use at your own risk.